denten-books/plain-text/main.md

 Systems based on the "neutral direct current" design[^ln-ndc] assumed current flow for some elements of the encoding (like dashes) and absence of current flow for others (like dots) [@welk_neutral_2000].
-For this reason, it could be said that although the Morse code-family of alphabets amount to a a ternary encoding system (using dots, dashes, and silences), under NDC conditions they function as second-order binary encodings.
+For this reason, it could be said that although the Morse code-family of alphabets amount to a ternary encoding system (using dots, dashes, and silences), under NDC conditions they function as second-order binary encodings.
 Systems based on the alternating-current design converted Morse code (and other encoding systems)